finopsfoundation/tac/README.md

 The FinOps TAC is the technical governing body of the FinOps Foundation.
 TAC outputs are committed into an open source ecosystem to become standardized best practices.
 It admits and oversees all projects in the FinOps Foundation and has a mandate to facilitate driving neutral consensus for:

-The TAC will be committed to working in the open on GitHub: https://github.com/finopsfoundation/tac

 * What is the FinOps definition and capabilities for the industry?
 * What is the open sourced curriculum of the FinOps trainings and certifications?
 * What capabilities are needed to be “FinOps Certified Platform”?